cyberbiont/vscode-sidenotes/README.md

 - create, edit and delete sidenotes, anchored to certain line in your code;
 - preview their contents in tooltips;
 - tooltips automatically update as you edit and save your note;
-- you can annotate any text file format that supports comments;
+- annotate any text file format that supports comments;
 - edit notes in VScode or open them right away in your favourite Markdown editor;
-- you can create notes with any custom extension, and open them with default system application (docx, mind maps...)
+- create notes with any custom extension, and open them with default system application (docx, mind maps...)
-- you can use multiple anchors for the same note;
+- use multiple anchors for the same note;
-- automatically transfer selected fragment to the note being created (see [Externalizing content](#Externalizing content));
+- automatically transfer selected fragment to the note being created (see [Externalizing content](#Externalizing-content));
 - automatically enclose moved fragment in appropriate code fence;
-- keep your notes under VCS along with the code they annotate or exclude them (see [VCS considerations](#VCS considerations));
+- keep your notes under VCS along with the code they annotate or exclude them (see [VCS considerations](#VCS-considerations));
-- notes are workspace/project based, but you can migrate them to new project (see [Housekeeping](#VCS considerations));
+- notes are workspace/project based, but you can migrate them to new project (see [Housekeeping](#Housekeeping));

 ## Motivation